Infante Juan, Count of Barcelona: Claim to the Spanish throne

-When General Francisco Franco declared Spain a monarchy in 1947, he characterized it as a "restoration".
+When General Franco declared Spain a monarchy in 1947, he characterized it as a "restoration".
 However, Franco was afraid that Juan would roll back the Spanish State because he favoured constitutional monarchy, which would restore parliamentary democracy.
 As a result, in 1969, Franco passed over Juan in favour of Juan's son, Juan Carlos, who Franco believed would be more likely to continue the dictatorship after his death.
 Juan Carlos later surprised many by his support of democratising Spain.
 Franco and Juan did not have a good relationship, with the latter constantly pressing Franco to restore the monarchy.
 Relations soured further when Juan called Franco an "illegitimate usurper".

 Juan formally renounced his rights to the Spanish throne eight years after being displaced as recognised heir to the throne by Franco, and two years after his son, Juan Carlos, had become king.
 In return, his son officially granted him the title of Count of Barcelona, which he had claimed for so long.

-After his death in 1993, he was buried with honours due a king, under the name Juan III (his title if he had become king) in the Royal Crypt of the monastery of San Lorenzo del Escorial, near Madrid.
+After his death in 1993, he was buried with honours due a king, under the name Juan III (his title if he had become king) in the Royal Crypt of the monastery of San Lorenzo de El Escorial, near Madrid.
 His wife survived him by seven years.

 He was fond of the sea, and joined the Naval School at San Fernando, Cádiz, and had tattoos of a marine theme from his time in the British Royal Navy.
+He was appointed an honorary admiral of the Royal Navy on 31 July 1987.